MatthewWurl/AnxietyMedicine/README.md

 <img src="https://i.imgur.com/x5zD23D.jpg">

-### Hey, I'm Matt 👋🏼
+<h2>Hey, I'm Matt 👋🏼</h2>
-I'm currently a second-year full-time student pursuing a bachelor's degree in Computer Science.
+<p>I'm currently a second-year full-time student pursuing a bachelor's degree in Computer Science.
 I hope to one day become a software developer (or something similar, maybe).
 One thing about me: I am always interested in learning something new whether it be with programming or real-world stuff.
-No matter how much you know, there is always something else to learn.
+No matter how much you know, there is always something else to learn.</p>

-### Contact Me 📬
+<h2>Contact Me 📬</h2>
 - Twitter: <code>Coming Soon...</code>
 - LinkedIn: <code>Coming Soon...</code>
 - Discord: <code>@AnxietyMedicine#0001</code>